BSc Medical Sciences

 - the contribution of different disciplines to advances in the understanding and application of healthcare-related science

-- the role of basic research in advancing medical practice
+- the role of basic research in advancing healthcare practice

-- social and ethical issues surrounding research and medical practice
+- social and ethical issues surrounding research and healthcare practice

 You will take three compulsory courses covering: